Stu042/HotelApi/HotelApi/Docs/RisksAndAssumptions.md

 - For a booking, guests must stay in one room for full duration.
 - No matter how we call this the room could of been taken, even in the short duration between calls.
-    - so lock db - this rooms row, check availability and book if available, else return a room not available error.
+    - so lock this rooms db row?, check availability and book if available else return a room not available error.
+    - Would be better to have this part of db design.
+- Dates must be in order, i.e. 'from' is before 'to'.
+- A date of one day i.e. from 10th to 10th wont work, guests would need to stay for a night.

 ### BookingDetails